 Harvest horror: 26,000 people short

-A recently released report from Ernst & Young, commissioned by Hort Innovation, has found that the Australian fruit and vegetable industry is facing a workforce shortage of up to 26,000 people throughout a peak summer season that’s expected to yield bumper crops.
+A recently released report from Ernst & Young, commissioned by Hort Innovation, has found that the Australian fruit and vegetable industry is facing a workforce shortage of up to 26,000 people throughout a peak summer harvest that’s expected to yield bumper crops.
 A shortage of workers will have a real impact on consumers, with price increases and likely shortages of fruit and vegies in supermarkets.

-The restart of the Seasonal Worker Programme, as well as incentives to attract Australians to undertake harvest work, have been on the top of industry’s priorities for months, however, few Australians have taken up state government incentives to do harvest work.
+The restart of the Seasonal Worker Programme, as well as incentives to attract Australians to undertake harvest work, have been on the top of industry’s priorities for months.
+However, few Australians have taken up state government incentives to do harvest work.
 This is despite a $3 million campaign in Western Australia, a $17 million campaign in Victoria, a $1.9 million campaign in Tasmania and a $1.1 million campaign in Queensland.

 “This week, a citrus grower in Queensland is bulldozing hectares of citrus because he is not confident of there being labour available now, into 2021 and beyond,” Rogers says.
 “That’s a decision worth hundreds of thousands of dollars and several full-time jobs for Australians.”